-- Photographs from the production,
+- Photographs or playbills from the production,

 - Sketchbooks, preliminary sketches (your process)

-- Rehearsal/Performance Reports, Cue Sheets, Blocking notations.
+- Prompt books/ including: Rehearsal/Performance Reports, Cue Sheets, Blocking notations.

 The audition process itself

-Students who have a successful audition interview are then invited to participate in a shadow workshop.
+Students who have a successful interview are then invited to participate in a shadow workshop.
 Shadow workshop students will either work with current TDP students in the production of a performance, or in a class setting that simulates these experiences.
 The shadow workshop gives the student a chance to see what is truly involved in Technical Design and Production, and gives us a chance to see how well the student works with others, stays focused, and accepts direction.

 Note that these shadow workshops may begin in the late afternoon and continue into the night-time.
 This is a realistic experience for TDP students.
-In the event that the shadow workshop involves a performance at Ellington, parents/guardians of the applicants will be given two free passes to the show their child shadows, so they can enjoy the performance and discuss it afterwards with their child.
+In the event that the shadow workshop involves a performance at Ellington, parents/guardians of the applicants will be given two complimentary tickets to the show their child shadows, so they can enjoy the performance and discuss it afterwards with their child.
 Ticket availability is limited for some productions and will be distributed on a first come, first serve basis.

 Have a successful audition

 - Arrive early.
 Punctuality is essential in the arts world.

 - Pay attention and stay focused in your interview and on your shadow days.